 The Aboriginal Art Award went to a new face to the Archies which is photographer George Williams of Walgett, for his shot titled ‘End of the Line’.

 This year there was also the addition of two new prizes after a $3000 anonymous donation to the project.
 A Packing Room Prize was awarded by the staff who unpacked and installed the exhibition, which went to Viki Murray of Lightning Ridge for her portrait titled ‘Now & Zen’.
 The other new addition is the Outback Archies Prize ($1000) for an overall winner who the judges deem have explored and represented the theme at the highest level.
+This went to Lisa Wheeler for her screenprint of the iconic Coonamble store Leonards.

 The People’s Choice Award was announced at the conclusion of the exhibition with Merren Turnbull from Bourke being the clear winner with her pastel work titled ‘Nature’s Ferocity’.